 CHARLES WHITE: The money is allowed for everything else but the mural or the sculpture that’s going in the building.

-BETTY L. HOAG: We’re supposed to have 2% of Federal Buildings now that allow for that, but I don’t think it’s ever used.
+BETTY L. HOAG: We’re supposed to have 2 percent of Federal Buildings now that allow for that, but I don’t think it’s ever used.
 I think that’s what the law says.

 BETTY L. HOAG: That brings up one other point too, then we must stop this because I know your family’s waiting, but so many of the things the public did acquire at that time have completely disappeared you know and I find them in all kinds of funny places, public buildings and it’s a shame.